 The poems that follow hold open to inquiry the conceptions that have frequently informed Rich's past; the genetic, social, and historical presuppositions that resist the capacities of reason.
 They include the myth of inhabiting a "special destiny" (V, p.
 7), the conviction that she was one of a "chosen people," and a belief in the value of performance as a way to combat alienation.
-Rather than viewing these myths with anger or resentment, Rich acknowledges their capacity for personal injury as she faces their origins in human frailty and the instinct

-E-book, Blood or Issury vs. all a former has elearneds to forgive wo finher a father, she observes, his private castle in air in that most dangerous place, the family home we were the chosen people
+Rather than viewing these myths with anger or resentment, Rich acknowledges their capacity for personal injury as she faces their origins in human frailty and the instinct for survival; Rich has learned to forgive.
+Of her father, she observes, his private castle in air in that most dangerous place, the family home we were the chosen people